DeSinister/DualMemoryUnit-Augmented-VADCLIP/README.md

 # Video Anomaly Detection

 This repository contains a PyTorch implementation for **Video-Text Prompted Anomaly Detection**, which combines visual feature forecasting, GCN-based representation learning, and memory modules with CLIP-based text embeddings.
 The model is capable of detecting anomalies in video frames conditioned on natural language prompts.

+✅ **Achieved 87.86% AUC on the UCF-Crime dataset**.

 ## 🚀 Features